jnes92/udemy-games-godot/README.md

 * instead of Sprite use AnimatedSprite
 * call animations in script via `.play(animationname)`
 * make sprites flip with setting boolean to `.flip_h`

+### 327: Jumping

+* instance of scene is similiar to a prefab
+* blue view : camera
+* change main scene under project-settings -> run
+* godot´s coordinate system starts at the top left with 0,0
+	* to go 1 unit up its Vector2(0, -1)